CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-5--Transport.lagda.md

 ```

 These two maps are inverses.
 Unfortunately, this is a real pain to
-show directly, involving some really gnarly ``hcomp``s.
-So, we will
+show directly, involving some gnarly ``hcomp``s.
+So, we will cheat,
-cheat, and produce an equivalence using the ``path→equiv`` function we
+and produce an equivalence using the ``path→equiv`` function we just
-just defined.
+defined.

 ```
--- mvrnote: Path to PathP seems to be the more common direction, so flip this?
 PathP≡Path : (A : I → Type ℓ) {a₀ : A i0} {a₁ : A i1}
   → PathP A a₀ a₁ ≡ Path (A i1) (transport (λ i → A i) a₀) a₁ PathP≡Path A {a₀} {a₁} i =